Tennis: Top seed Fabio Fognini falls at ASB Classic, as Feliciano Lopez overcomes mid-match meltdown

-The top seed has fallen at the ASB Classic, after a dramatic second round match on Wednesday.
+The top seed has fallen at the men's tennis ASB Classic, after a dramatic second round match at Stanley St in Auckland today.

 Spanish veteran Feliciano Lopez defied his age, an unforgiving schedule and a mid-match meltdown to upset the world No 12 Fabio Fognini in a compelling contest.